Constructor

 - Source

-By default, there are two built-in handlers available: .js and .json.
-Use plugins to add more, e.g bajo-config lets you to use .yaml/.yml and .toml.
+By default, there are three built-in handlers: .js, .json and .yml/.yaml.
+Use plugins to add more, e.g bajo-config lets you to use .toml.

 - Source